jfforero/Charagua/README.md

 ## Mokõi

-You can **play and edit the project** as you like.
+You can [**play and edit the project**](https://jfforero.github.io/Charagua/) as you like.
 Feel free to **download or clone** the project to explore the live-coding environment and experiment with the musical arrangement.

 ## Mbohapy

 Remember to **copy and share your versions**.
-Live-coding is not just about recreating music—it’s about **making it your own and spreading creativity**.
+Live-coding is not just about recreating music—it’s about making it. ** Ikatúma!**.